Skip to content

 Can I get temporary car insurance for driving abroad?

 Short-term policies can typically be taken out from one hour up to 28 days.
-It might also be easier than trying to extend your existing cover.
+It might be easier than trying to extend your existing cover.

 Can I drive abroad on a provisional licence?